Now accepting applicants for 2019 positions

 - Assist with developing prompts for weekly blog postings; manage collection of postings from students and post appropriate photos and student writings.

-- Support Studio staff in supervision of Bloomberg interns that are placed at Studio in a School.
+- Support Studio Staff in supervision of Bloomberg interns that are placed at Studio Institute

-- Help to oversee and assist with intern multi-media projects; Mentor will support Artist Instructor and students in this effort.
+- Help to oversee and assist with intern multi-media projects; Mentors will support Artist Instructor and students in this effort.

 - Support and mentor high school interns with their college applications.

-- Photo-documentation of the Bloomberg Art and Culture Internship Program at weekly class sessions as well as at all work sites; compile report at end of program with highlight photos from every work site and class sessions.
+- Photo-documentation of the Bloomberg Arts Internship Program at weekly class sessions as well as at all work sites; compile report at end of program with highlight photos from every work site and class sessions.

 - Collect and process weekly time sheets for high school interns.